Working Statutes of the

 3. Attend meetings of the Governing Council and Executive Committee without vote;

-5. Make available appropriate facilities for work in the Centre by visiting seismologists, providing only that paragraph III and that the expenses of such visitors are met from sources other than the Centre's funds.
+5. Make available appropriate facilities for work in the Centre by visiting seismologists, providing only that the provision of such facilities in no way hinders the prosecution of the tasks of the Centre given in paragraph III and that the expenses of such visitors are met from sources other than the Centre's funds.

 VIII.
 Financial Provisions

-(a) The income of the Centre shall consist of subscriptions payable to the Centre, proceeds from the sale of output, and dues for services rendered;
+(a) The income of the Centre shall consist of subscriptions and sponsorships payable to the Centre, grants, proceeds from the sale of output, proceeds from contracts and dues for services rendered.

 (b) The subscriptions to the Centre shall be determined by the category which each Member adopts; there will be nine categories of subscriptions as set out below; any subscription which falls between two categories shall confer voting rights in accordance with the lower category.

-The value of the unit of subscription shall be determined from time to time by the Governing Council.
+(c) The category value of the unit of subscription shall be determined from time to time by the Governing Council.

-(c) Subject to the approval of the Executive Committee, the Director may accept on behalf of the Centre any gifts, bequests, covenants or any services or assistance in kind, provided these do not entail any clause or condition contrary to the purposes of the Centre;
+(d) Subject to the approval of the Executive Committee, the Director may accept on behalf of the Centre any gifts, bequests, covenants or any services or assistance in kind, provided these do not entail any clause or condition contrary to the purposes of the Centre.

-(d) In return for subscriptions or for contributions in kind by way of data, staff or services, each contributor and each station and station network contributing data shall be entitled to specific services of the Centre on terms determined by the Governing Council on the recommendation of the Executive Committee;
+(e) In return for subscriptions or for contributions in kind by way of data, staff or services, each contributor and each station and station network contributing data shall be entitled to specific services of the Centre on terms determined by the Governing Council on the recommendation of the Executive Committee.

-(e) Funds shall be reserved by the Director to reimburse the members and the Secretary of the Executive Committee, as appropriate, and such others entitled to attend its meetings for such travel and subsistence expenses as they incur in attending meetings of the Executive Committee.
+(f) Funds shall be reserved by the Director to reimburse the members of the Executive Committee, as appropriate, and such others entitled to attend its meetings for such travel and subsistence expenses as they incur in attending meetings of the Executive Committee.

-(j) The final accounts and forward estimates shall be examined by the Executive Committee for adoption by the Governing Council.
+(l) The signed accounts and forward estimates shall be examined and recommended by the Executive Committee for adoption by the Governing Council.

-(a) These statutes shall be subject to amendment at the instance of Members of the Centre or their representatives on the Governing Council.
+(a) These statutes shall be subject to amendment at the instigation of Members of the Centre or their representatives on the Governing Council.
 Proposed amendments shall be communicated to all Members through their representatives.
-An amendment may only be adopted at a meeting of the Governing Council by a 2/3 majority of the votes cast, provided that one half of the voting Members present concur and provided that six months have elapsed since the date upon which the proposal for amendment was first communicated in writing to members of the Governing Council;
+An amendment may only be adopted at a meeting of the Governing Council by a 2/3 majority of the votes cast, provided that one half of the voting Members present concur and provided that three months have elapsed since the date upon which the proposal for amendment was first communicated in writing to members of the Governing Council.